Moses Norton: Career

-After being indentured to HBC ship captain George Spurrell in 1744, he first served aboard an HBC sloop for several years before becoming an assistant to Ferdinand Jacobs, the then-chief factor of Fort Prince of Wales, in present-day Churchill, Manitoba.
-He later served as a mate on the Company's vessel Churchill.
+After being indentured to HBC ship captain George Spurrell in 1744, he first served aboard an HBC sloop for several years before becoming an assistant to Ferdinand Jacobs, the chief factor of Fort Prince of Wales, in present-day Churchill, Manitoba.
+He later served as a mate on the company's vessel Churchill.

 In 1762, Norton was appointed to the position of chief factor of Fort Prince of Wales.
 In 1769, he commissioned English explorer Samuel Hearne to embark on a lengthy expedition to discover the Coppermine River, after being informed of the river's existence by the Chipewyan Indians.
 Over the course of Hearne's protracted journey, during which he had to restart twice, a large portion of country was discovered and mapped for the first time by Europeans, but the river itself was of questionable importance.
 The failure of Hearne's first two attempts can largely be attributed to Norton's poor planning and unwise choices for Native guides.